 This process can cause some inflammation in the hair follicle, which is why people see redness and swelling after tweezing hairs.

-Sometimes, women will tweeze facial hair once or twice to get rid of unwelcome hairs in certain areas.
+Sometimes, people will tweeze facial hair once or twice to get rid of unwelcome hairs in certain areas.
 However, prolonged tweezing or tweezing multiple hairs can lead to unwanted side effects.

 Some side effects include: